digaodev/testing-contracts/auction/README.md

-# Simple Crud Contract Hardhat Project
+# Auction Contract Hardhat Project

-This project demonstrates a `Hardhat` Simple Crud contract written in `Solidity`.
+This project demonstrates a `Hardhat` Auction contract written in `Solidity`.
 It has the contract, a test for this contract, and a script that deploys this contract.

 ## How to use